GMRS Dash Install 2019-2023 Ford Ranger

 I popped open the glove compartment and flipped it all the way down past the stops, dumping all the junk I’ve accumulated in the past 3,000 miles on my TRS trips to Carlisle and Land Between the Lakes, Kentucky on the floor.
 I reached up above the glove box expecting to find the passenger airbag blocking my way.
 To my surprise, it wasn’t right there.
 It was WAY up there.
 I decided I needed to investigate this a little more… To YouTube we go.
 I watched the crash test video for this truck in slow motion, over and over again.
 The airbag blows open the top of the dash and comes down and around the front.
 Things are looking good so far.

 My next step was to go on Ebay and try to find the passenger side dash panel between the HVAC vents.
-Turns out there are at least 3 colors that I saw, Alley Black, Fortress Silver, and Vault Gray.
+Turns out there are at least three colors that I saw, Alley Black, Fortress Silver, and Vault Gray.
 I didn’t know if this would work, and I really didn’t want to cut a hole in my brand-new dashboard only to find out the bad news.
 I gladly paid the $75 for a used set of vent panels.

 Now the only thing I needed was a way flush mount the radio.
 I knew that there are a few companies that make flush mount kits for all the common GMRS radios out there from my previous SxS builds.
 A quick search led me to PCI and a nice flush mount kit and trim ring W/ stainless steel hardware.

-Step 1 – Removing The Trim Panel:
+Step 1 – Removing The Trim Panel

 Using a panel removal tool of your choice, carefully pop all the clips out and pull the trim panel with both vents away from the dash.

-Step 2 – Planning And Marking The Cut:
+Step 2 – Planning And Marking The Cut

 I cut the hole in the dash first so I could make sure the radio wouldn’t hit the metal framework.
 I also drilled some mounting holes to hold everything in place.

-Step 3 – First Test Fit:
+Step 3 – First Test Fit

 I test fit the radio and found that it’s a perfect fit.

-Step 4 – Mounting The Radio In The Trim Panel:
+Step 4 – Mounting The Radio In The Trim Panel

 Next, I removed the white plastic clips off the trim piece and reinstalled it.
 I reached up behind the dash and marked where to cut.
 I pulled the panel back off and used the trim ring to mark the hole.
 I used a Dremel to cut out the hole in the trim panel and loosely installed the radio.

-Step 5 – Second Test Fit:
+Step 5 – Second Test Fit

 With the white plastic clips still removed installed the trim panel and radio… success.
 I checked that fit and finish was to my liking before removing the assembly and tightening down the bolts.

-Step 6 – Final Install:
+Step 6 – Final Install

 Once you’re happy with everything, it’s time to reassemble everything.
 Reinstall the white plastic clips.
 Carefully install the radio/trim panel assembly, making sure all the clips lock in properly.

-Step 7 – Mounting The Mic Holder:
+Step 7 – Mounting The Mic Holder

 It’s up to you where you want it… make sure the cord isn’t in the way of anything important.